 Recommendation: Although it is recognized that the number of office staff may not be large enough to permit adequate segregation of duties in all respects, it is important that management and those charged with governance be aware of this condition.
 We recommend that the City Council exercise adequate oversight of the accounting function.

 Views of Responsible Officials: Management agrees with the finding.

-2022-002 Preparation of Financial Statements and Footnotes, Auditor Adjustments to Schedule of Expenditures of Federal Awards, and Adjusting Journal Entries
+2023-002 Preparation of Financial Statements and Footnotes and Adjusting Journal Entries

 Material Weakness